Aerial of an Asháninka village on the edge of the Rio Ene, Peru.

 The community of Tsutsum in the Amazon used 100% of their cash to produce 20,000 cacao seedlings as cacao is a primary source of income.

-Without income to pay for essentials like food and medicine, they can be forced to sell their land to the likes of illegal loggers and miners.
+Without income to pay for essentials like food and medicine, people who live in the rainforest can be forced to sell their land to the likes of illegal loggers and miners.
 Once these extractive industries make their way in, the rainforest begins to fall, and the climate crisis becomes even worse.

 Whilst illegal loggers offer communities money to leave, we provide financial support to help communities stay.